'Ronaldinho told me to join Man Utd!' - Kleberson recalls Old Trafford transfer | Goal.com

 "Everyone thinks they know Keane and his personality but those close to him know he’s a nice guy and he really tried to help me.”

-Keane wasn’t the only one who helped Kleberson at United; he also had a good relationship with Sir Alex Ferguson.
+Keane wasn’t the only one who helped Kleberson at United; he also had a good relationship with Ferguson.

-Kleberson may have only made just 20 Premier League appearances during this two-year Old Trafford stint but he remains extremely grateful to the Scot for the way in which he helped him settle in England and overcome the language barrier.
+Kleberson may have only made 20 Premier League appearances during his two-year Old Trafford stint but he remains extremely grateful to the Scot for the way in which he helped him settle in England and overcome the language barrier.

 “Our first conversation was so difficult, as I only spoke Portuguese when I arrived,” Kleberson admits.
 “But he always tried to teach me new words.
 Especially in the beginning he wanted to learn something in Portuguese and he was trying to teach me English.